momentarypause/COVID_Death_Analysis/README.md

 -- SCREENSHOT OF STATE DISTRIBUTION COUNTS AFTER CLEANUP

 ### Database -LOAD

--- DATABASE SCREENSHOTS of main and tables
+A number of tables were created to make manipulation of data easier.
+The following tables were created to filter the data and are not pictured:
+- cases_by_region_midwest
+- cases_by_region_northeast
+- cases_by_region_south
+- cases_by_region_west
+- cases_by_sex_female
+- cases_by_sex_male
+- cdc_df_regions
+- counties_and_codes
+- states_and_codes
+- zero_to_17
+- eighteen_to_49
+- fifty_to_64
+- sixtyfive_plus
+- lab_confirmed_cases
+- probable_cases

 ## Data Exploration Phase
 Initial data exploration was conducted in pgAdmin in the creation of the county_counts table and the total_deaths table.
-The county_counts table counted the number of hospitalizations, ICU admissions, and deaths and compiled them into one table, grouped by county.
+Three tables were created to count the number of hospitalizations, ICU admissions, and deaths.
+Two inner joins were then performed to combine the information into one table, grouped by county.
+The SQL code to duplicate this is found in the file tables.sql.
 This exploration made it apparent that we lost much of the data that would have made the sample truly representative, as there were many fewer counties than the population represented.

 -- SCREENSHOT OF county_counts TABLE